-Spend a couple minutes thinking through each prompt, and note down your thoughts - feel free to jot down uncertainties, or open questions you have that seem relevant.
+Please read this short description of temporal discounting and then spend a couple minutes thinking through each prompt, and note down your thoughts - feel free to jot down uncertainties, or open questions you have that seem relevant.
 We encourage you to note down your thought process, but feel free to simply report your intuitions and gut feelings.

 Of course, these thought experiments all assume an unrealistic level of certainty about your options and their outcomes.
 For the purpose of this exercise, however, we encourage you to accept the premise of the thought experiments instead of trying to find loopholes.
 The idea is to isolate one particular aspect of a situation (e.g., the timing of our impact) and try to get at our moral intuitions about just that aspect.